pha4ge/SARS-CoV-2-Contextual-Data-Specification/README.md

 set as required and both the "strongly recommended" (colour-coded purple) and "optional" (colour-coded white) fields are both set as option.

+The JSON is produced automatically from the csv version of the template using the [this]() script.

 **Table 2** Terms for SARS-CoV-2 submission template according to the PHA4GE contextual data collection specification
 | Column 	| Description 	|
 |:-:	|:-:	|